YohannesGetu/alx-higher_level_programming/0x06-python-classes/README.md

 - 3-square.py - that defines a square by: (based on 2-square.py).
 - 4-square.py - that defines a square by: (based on 3-square.py).
 - 5-square.py - that defines a square by: (based on 4-square.py).
+- 6-square.py - that defines a square by: (based on 5-square.py).